 |N= number of subject in each group n= number of subjects reporting at least one event in each group 6M PI = 6-month persistent infection CI = Confidence Interval (1) 3 doses of vaccine, DNA negative and seronegative at month 0 and DNA negative at month 6 for the relevant HPV type (HPV-16 and/or HPV-18) (2) at least one dose of vaccine, irrespective of HPV DNA and serostatus at month 0.
 Includes 15% of subjects with previous history of HPV disease/infection|

 Immune response to Cervarix after the primary vaccination courseNo minimal antibody level associated with protection against CIN of grade 2 or 3 or against persistent infection associated with vaccine HPV types has been identified for HPV vaccines.The antibody response to HPV-16 and HPV-18 was measured using a type-specific direct ELISA (version 2, MedImmune methodology, modified by GSK) which was shown to correlate with the pseudovirion-based neutralisation assay (PBNA).
-The immunogenicity induced by three doses of Cervarix has been evaluated in 5,465 female subjects from 9 to 55 years of age.In clinical trials, more than 99% of initially seronegative subjects had seroconverted to both HPV types 16 and 18 one month after the third dose.
+The immunogenicity induced by three doses of Cervarix has been evaluated in 5,465 female subjects from 9 to 55 years of age and over 800 male subjects aged 10 to 18 years.In clinical trials, more than 99% of initially seronegative subjects had seroconverted to both HPV types 16 and 18 one month after the third dose.
 Vaccine-induced IgG Geometric Mean Titres (GMT) were well above titres observed in women previously infected but who cleared HPV infection (natural infection).
 Initially seropositive and seronegative subjects reached similar titres after vaccination.

 Persistence of Immune Response to CervarixStudy 001/007, which included women from 15 to 25 years of age at the time of vaccination, evaluated the immune response against HPV-16 and HPV-18 up to 76 months after administration of the first vaccine dose.
 In study 023 (a subset of study 001/007), the immune response continued to be evaluated up to 113 months.
 92 subjects in the vaccine group had immunogenicity data at the [M107-M113] interval after the first vaccine dose with a median follow-up of 8.9 years.
 Of these subjects, 100% (95% CI: 96.1;100) remained seropositive for HPV-16 and HPV-18 in the ELISA assay.Vaccine-induced IgG GMTs for both HPV-16 and HPV-18 peaked at month 7 and then declined to reach a plateau from month 18 up to the [M107-M113] interval with ELISA GMTs for both HPV-16 and HPV-18 at least still 10-fold higher than the ELISA GMTs observed in women who cleared a natural HPV infection.In study 008, immunogenicity up to month 48 was similar to the response observed in study 001.
 A similar kinetic profile was observed with the neutralising antibodies.In another clinical trial (study 014) performed in women aged 15 to 55 years, all subjects seroconverted to both HPV types 16 and 18 after the third dose (at month 7).
 The GMTs were, however, lower in women above 25 years.
 Nevertheless, all subjects remained seropositive for both types throughout the follow-up phase (up to month 18) maintaining antibody levels at an order of magnitude above those encountered after natural infection.